 The success of your presentation will be judged not by the knowledge you send but by what the listeners receive.

 I love public speaking.
-I've given more than 50 talks so far and I'll be happy to speak at your event!
+I've given more than 60 talks so far (Sweden, Germany, England, Czech Republic, Belgium, Poland) and I'll be happy to speak at your event!
 Please consider travel and accommodation reimbursement.
 Below you will find a list of the topics I've been speaking about recently.
 Each time I adjust the content and the length of a talk to the specificity of the event and the audience.

 My current topics